Steven Kwan Preview, Player Props: Guardians vs. Twins

 - The pitching staff for the Twins has a collective 9.5 K/9, the first-best in MLB.

-- The Twins have a 3.94 team ERA that ranks eighth among all MLB pitching staffs.
+- The Twins' 3.94 team ERA ranks seventh across all league pitching staffs.

-- Twins pitchers combine to allow 159 total home runs at a clip of 1.2 per game (to rank 16th in baseball).
+- Twins pitchers combine to surrender 166 total home runs at a clip of 1.2 per game (to rank 17th in baseball).

-- The right-hander last appeared on Saturday against the Texas Rangers, when he threw seven innings, allowing one earned run while giving up six hits.
+- The righty's last time out came on Tuesday against the Cleveland Guardians, when he threw six innings, surrendering three earned runs while allowing eight hits.

 © 2023 Data Skrive.
 All rights reserved.